 The deductibility of compensation payments can depend upon numerous factors, including the nature of the payment and the time that income is recognized under various plans, agreements, and programs.
 Interpretations of, and changes in, applicable tax laws and regulations as well as other factors beyond the control of the Compensation Committee also can affect the deductibility of compensation.
 The Compensation Committee considers the anticipated tax treatment of the Company's compensation programs and payments, including the potential impact of Section 162(m) of the United States Internal Revenue Code of 1986, as amended.
 Section 162(m) disallows a tax deduction for any publicly held corporation for individual compensation exceeding one million dollars in any taxable year for certain executive officers.
 Before the effective date of the legislation that was originally introduced as the Tax Cut and Jobs Act of 2017 (the "Tax Reform Act"), which was signed into law in December 2017, amounts in excess of one million dollars were deductible if they qualified as performance-based compensation under a plan that was approved by the shareholders and that met certain other technical requirements.
 With respect to awards made before the Tax Reform Act, our general policy was to deliver equity-based compensation to employees in as tax-efficient a manner as possible, taking into consideration the overall cost to the Company.
-However, because our interests and our shareholders' interests may sometimes be best served by providing compensation that is not deductible in order to attract and retain high-quality people that are crucial to both the short-term and long-term success of the Company, the Compensation Committee has retained the flexibility to provide for compensation that is not deductible.
+However, because our interests and our shareholders' interests may sometimes be best served by providing compensation that is not deductible in order to attract and retain high-quality people that are crucial to both the short-term and long-term success of the Company, the Compensation Committee for compensation that is not deductible.

 As a result of Tax Reform Act, the exemption from the Section 162(m) deduction limit for performance-based compensation has been repealed, effective for taxable years beginning after December 31, 2017.
 Therefore, compensation paid to our covered executive officers in excess of one million dollars will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
 Also, the Tax Reform Act will expand the number of individuals covered by the Section 162(m) deduction limit.
 We will continue to monitor the pre-2018 equity-based awards and endeavor to preserve the deductibility of such awards if and when they are paid.
-Despite the Compensation and interpretation of Section 162(m) after the Tax Reform Act, including the uncertain scope of the transition relief provided by the legislation, no assurance can be given that compensation intended to satisfy the requirements for exemption from Section 162(m) will do so.
-In addition, the Compensation Committee reserves the right to modify compensation that was initially intended to be exempt from Section 162(m) will do so.
-In addition, the Compensation that was initially intended to be exempt from Section 162(m) if it determines that such modifications are consistent with the Company's business needs.
+Despite the Compensation Committee's efforts to structure these awards in a manner intended to be exempt from the Section 162(m) deduction limit, because of uncertainties as to the application and interpretation of Section 162(m) after the Tax Reform Act, including the uncertain scope of the transition relief provided by the legislation, no assurance can be given that compensation intended to satisfy the requirements for exemption from Section 162(m) will do so.
+In addition, the Compensation Committee reserves the right to modify compensation that was initially intended to be exempt from Section 162(m) if it determines that such modifications are consistent with the Company's business needs.